The React framework is generally considered very highly resistant to

 React DOM, the part of React responsible for rendering out the VDOM

 to the real DOM.
-Spoiler: the answer is the is
+Spoiler: the answer is the is prop, which was pointed out to

 me by ginkoid when writing the challenge.
 However, not everyone is just going to